-Hip Fracture Treatment in Long Island
+Hip Fracture Treatment and Surgery in Long Island

 A hip fracture is a break in the upper part of the thigh bone (femur) where the bone angles toward the hip joint.
 The hip is a "ball-and-socket" joint where the "ball" at the top of the thigh bone (femur) fits inside the "socket" of the pelvis (acetabulum).
 It allows the upper leg to bend and rotate.
 Most hip fractures are caused by falls or an injury from direct impact to the side of the hip.
 Hip fractures are more common in elderly adults as a result of osteoporosis or bones that have weakened over time.